MELAS - Mitochondrial Encephalomyopathy, Lactic Acidosis, Strokelike Episodes

 Treatment of MELAS

 A number of agents have been tried experimentally in patients with MELAS.
-Trials of coenzyme Q10,[10] idebenone, dichloroacetate, cytochrome c, L-carnitine, L-arginine,[11] and various B vitamins all have been reported in small groups of patients as short- and long-term treatments.
+Trials of coenzyme Q10,[15] idebenone, dichloroacetate, cytochrome c, L-carnitine, L-arginine,[16] various B vitamins, and most recently taurine all have been reported in small groups of patients as short- and long-term treatments.

 A number of studies have claimed success by both biochemical and clinical measures with each of these agents.
 Lack of long-term follow-up and the natural history of remission of lesions, however, hamper accurate evaluation of these drugs.
-Dichloroacetate has recently been subjected to a double-blind randomized controlled evaluation for efficacy in patients with MELAS, and current recommendations are not to use this agent.
+Dichloroacetate was subjected to a double-blind randomized controlled evaluation for efficacy in patients with MELAS, and negative results suggest not to use this agent.
+Several additional treatments are under study, including glutamine supplementation, mitochondrial modifiers, and other therapies.
+Results of these studies are not yet reported.

 Coenzyme Q10